Oxsomi/core3/docs/graphics_spec.md

 - MSAA support of 1 and 4 or higher (framebufferColorSampleCounts, framebufferDepthSampleCounts, framebufferNoAttachmentsSampleCounts, framebufferStencilSampleCounts, sampledImageColorSampleCounts, sampledImageDepthSampleCounts, sampledImageIntegerSampleCounts, sampledImageStencilSampleCounts).
 Support for MSAA 2 is non default.
   - MSAA2x, MSAA8x and MSAA16x graphics features are enabled if all of these support it.
 - maxComputeSharedMemorySize of 16KiB or higher.
-- maxComputeWorkGroupCount[N] of 64Ki or higher.
+- maxComputeWorkGroupCount[N] of U16_MAX or higher.
 - maxComputeWorkGroupInvocations of 512 or higher.
-- maxComputeWorkGroupSize of 1024 or higher.
 - maxFragmentCombinedOutputResources of 16 or higher.
 - maxFragmentInputComponents of 112 or higher.
 - maxFramebufferWidth, maxFramebufferHeight, maxImageDimension1D,  maxImageDimension2D, maxImageDimensionCube, maxViewportDimensions[i] of 16Ki or higher.